leouieda/website/blog/back-to-brazil.md

 It was an incredible experience and I learned so much about myself, the UK academic system, and many different and fascinating parts of the geosciences that I hadn't had contact with until now.
-It's sad to leave wonderful friends and colleagues behind and I hope to back soon for a visit.
+It's sad to leave wonderful friends and colleagues behind and I hope to be back soon for a visit.

 <figure>